idish10/DjangoProject/README.md

 #### Response:

-- List of serialized user data.
+- List of all serialized users .

 ### MessageView (POST):